mcleber/Verilog_7-Segment_Display_with_DIP_Switches/README.md

 Outputs from Table 1:

-D3 = HGFEDCBA
+`D3 = HGFEDCBA`

-D2 = H’GFEDCBA + H’G’FEDCBA + H’G’F’EDCBA + H’G’F’E’DCBA
+`D2 = H’GFEDCBA + H’G’FEDCBA + H’G’F’EDCBA + H’G’F’E’DCBA`

-D1 = H’GFEDCBA + H’G’FEDCBA + H’G’F’E’D’CBA + H’G’F’E’D’C’BA
+`D1 = H’GFEDCBA + H’G’FEDCBA + H’G’F’E’D’CBA + H’G’F’E’D’C’BA`

-D0 = H’GFEDCBA + H’G’F’EDCBA + H’G’F’E’D’CBA + H’G’F’E’D’C’B’A
+`D0 = H’GFEDCBA + H’G’F’EDCBA + H’G’F’E’D’CBA + H’G’F’E’D’C’B’A`

 ![Table.2](https://github.com/mcleber/Verilog_7-Segment_Display_with_DIP_Switches/blob/main/assets/Table2.png)

+These tables serve as essential references both for the Verilog code implementation and for the practical verification of the circuit.

+## Verilog Code

+**Available in the `src` directory.**

 ## Common Errors and Solutions

+During development, I encountered some practical issues that may occur with any beginner:

-**Incorrect use of reserved pins:** During signal mapping, an SPI-dedicated pin was incorrectly assigned to the display LEDs, triggering a ‘cannot be placed according to constraint’ synthesis error.
+`Incorrect use of reserved pins:` During signal mapping, an SPI-dedicated pin was incorrectly assigned to the display LEDs, triggering a ‘cannot be placed according to constraint’ synthesis error.
 The issue was resolved by reassigning the connection to an available GPIO pin, following the Dock’s pinout documentation.

-**Reversed wiring on the display:** One of the segment wires was connected incorrectly, causing incorrect numbers to be displayed.
+`Reversed wiring on the display:` One of the segment wires was connected incorrectly, causing incorrect numbers to be displayed.
 After reviewing the segment order (a–g), I corrected the connections, and the display started working correctly.

 ## Results